jpedro/jpedro.github.io/.posts/scrum.md

 ### Work Killers

-Managers fail to grasp how hard is to get back into a coding flow state of mind after meetings.
+Managers fail to grasp how hard is to get back into a coding state of mind (flow) after meetings.
 It can take hours.

 And Scrum is _meeting heavy_.
 This carries incredible appeal to managers, by giving them a feeling that they are in the loop.